-NUR 5760 - Disciplined Inquiry for Nursing Practice - 3 s.h.
+NUR 5760 Disciplined Inquiry for Nursing Practice 3 s.h.

 This course integrates theory and biostatistics for application to the investigation of nursing problems.
 A variety of methods of disciplined inquiry for the advanced practice nurse will be explored.
 The process of scientific inquiry will serve as the basis for critique and critical analysis of research for its clinical significance and its potential for application to practice.
-(Co/prerequisites: NUR 5000; prerequisite course MTH 2350 or equivalent)
+Corequisites or prerequisites: NUR 5000; prerequisite course MTH 2350 or equivalent.

-NUR 5800-5810 - Selected Topics in Nursing Administration - 1-3 s.h.
+NUR 5800-5810 Selected Topics in Nursing Administration